arthurpicht/console/README.md

 ### MessageBuilder

 For the output of some rather simple messages, using `Console.print...` methods may be sufficient.
-However, in order to fully utilize the possible functionality, the usage of the [MessageBuilder](src/main/java/de/arthurpicht/console/message/MessageBuilder.java) is required.
+However, to fully use the possible functionality, the usage of the [MessageBuilder](src/main/java/de/arthurpicht/console/message/MessageBuilder.java) is required.

 Example: